sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 She left.
 The room kept the iron smell.
 His father’s sheets had reeked the same.

 ## The Neem Tree

 Alone beneath the tree, Ram pressed his palm to the bark.
 The ridges matched the lines on his palm.
 Somewhere, Luv practiced with a steel blade now.
 The clang of metal carried further than wood ever had.

 Ram's fingers dug into his ribs.
 The house was full.
 He was alone.

+## The Great Hall

+The oil lamps guttered.
+Shadows licked the walls like tongues.
+Ram's knuckles whitened against the pillar.
+The carvings bit into his palm—lotuses swallowing their own stems.

+Raavani's throne gleamed dull as an old knife.
+She leaned forward, her breath sour with betel nut.
+"Truth is what survives," she said.
+Her gold collar pressed into her neck like a noose.

+Ram's ribs creaked.
+The pain was a living thing now, curled behind his breastbone.
+"Lies make poor foundations."

+Kumbhini toyed with her hairpin.
+The point glinted.
+"Says the man whose house crumbles."

+Surpanakha’s eyes flicked to Kausalya’s portrait—the artist had captured the vein bulging at her temple, a frozen echo of worry long passed.
+"Your son spits at your brother's shadow," she said.
+"Your wife laughs behind her hand.
+What truth sustains you?"

+The garland over Ram's head shed petals.
+One stuck to his sweat-slick neck.
+Ram’s vision blurred at the edges, the weight of the garland heavy on his neck, petals falling like silent accusations

 ## The Collapse